Scalability in a digital project illustration.

 Use the Best Scaling Methods

-The following practices are essential for building scalable web applications.
 Stick to these techniques to ensure your app’s high performance.

 Independent Nodes

-Following microservices architecture principles, separate your web app’s features and nodes into multiple modules.
+Separate your web app’s features and nodes into multiple modules.
 This approach will allow you to manage each node individually, expand the app’s functionality, and avoid contradictions between nodes and functions.

 Caches

-Cache configuration is the most typical way to handle the rising queries.
 The caches may be placed in each requesting node, or you may use a global cache.
 It will instantly allow finding information without overloading the database.
 The temporary memory will constantly be updating, storing the frequently requested data only.

 Proxy